 JOLT takes a broad view of the term “technology.”
 As such, topics in many seemingly divergent areas of the law can qualify for publication in JOLT, provided there is a relationship to a field of technology.
 In recent past, articles have dealt with ethics, privacy, bankruptcy, civil rights, tax law, and criminal law, as well as more traditional “tech” areas such as intellectual property and emerging technologies.

-Annually, JOLT publishes four print issues (which are also available online), one fully online issue, and a weekly blog that highlights recent developments which may warrant further attention.
+Annually, JOLT publishes four print issues (which are also available online), and a weekly blog that highlights recent developments which may warrant further attention.